nmshd/documentation/_includes/scenarios/integrate/propose-attribute-to-peer.md

 ### Example of accepting a RequestItemGroup

 Let's look at an example where the Sender proposes the Recipient's [PersonName]({% link _docs_integrate/attribute-values.md %}#personname) and contact information in the form of an [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) and a [PhoneNumber]({% link _docs_integrate/attribute-values.md %}#phonenumber) to the Recipient during its onboarding process.
 For this purpose, the Sender creates a [Request]({% link _docs_integrate/data-model-overview.md %}#request) for proposing Attributes, which contains a ProposeAttributeRequestItem belonging to the PersonName and a RequestItemGroup belonging to the contact information in its `items` property.
 The [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) itself includes two ProposeAttributeRequestItems in its `items` property, namely one for the EMailAddress and one for the PhoneNumber.
-Please note that the `<...>` notation is used as a placeholder for the actual data as usual.

 ```jsonc
 {